 Plus, with one of the most secure payment data protocols on the market, Authorize.Net will be able to simplify your business’s PCI compliance and ultimately grant the peace of mind that comes with knowing your customers’ information is secure.

-Alternatively, if your business is operating in a business-to-business structure, then you might want to consider Veem as your go-to online payment processor.
+Alternatively, if your business is operating in a B2B structure, then you might want to consider Veem as your go-to online payment processor.

-Veem is changing business-to-business bank wires for the better.
+Veem is changing B2B bank wires for the better.
 In fact, Veem has managed to make secure, free money wires available to small businesses everywhere.

-So, if your business is operating through remote, large transactions, then Veem could very well be the most cost-effective and most convenient merchant services provider for your business.
+So, if your business is operating through remote, large transactions, then Veem could very well be the most cost-effective and convenient merchant service provider for your business.

-If your business relies on in-person transactions, then your business’s merchant services should—at the very least—be able to process payments through credit card magstripes, if not through credit card chips and contactless payment methods, as well.
+If your business relies on in-person transactions, then your business’s merchant services should—at the very least—be able to process payments through credit card magstripe readers, if not through credit card chip and contactless payment methods, as well.

-The great thing about accessing merchant services with in-person transaction capabilities?
-They almost always come with a multitude of extra capabilities.
-In fact, the very best merchant services for in-person transactions are really full-blown point of sale systems with features like inventory and employee management.
+Plus, the very best merchant services for in-person transactions will be full point of sale systems with features like inventory and employee management.

 Square point of sale systems come in many shapes, sizes, and costs.
-With a Square account, your business will have the choice to opt for completely free point of sale hardware and software.
+In fact, with a Square account, your business will have the choice to opt for a completely free point of sale hardware and software package.

 With the free Square magstripe card reader, along with the free Square Point of Sale software, you’ll be able to convert a smart device (like an iPad or iPhone) into a powerful point of sale.

-If your business already has a smart device at the ready, the only cost you’ll have to take on for Square’s merchant services will be the payment processing fee of just 2.6% + $0.10 for in-person payments.
+Therefore, if your business already has a smart device, the only cost you’ll have to take on for Square’s merchant services will be the payment processing fee of just 2.6% + $0.10 for in-person payments.